 - repeated rounds of antibiotics

-Nasal polyps are small, benign growths that can develop on the nasal passages and sinus cavities due to:
+Nasal polyps are small, benign growths that can develop in the nasal passages and sinus cavities due to:

 Since these growths are painless, most people do not even realize they have them.
-One indicator that you might have nasal polyps is if you suffer from chronic or recurring sinus infections.
+One indicator that you might have nasal polyps is if you suffer from chronic or recurring sinus infections or experience difficulty breathing.
 Nasal polyps obstruct airflow and interfere with mucus drainage, which can lead to a sinus infection.

 A deviated septum is another abnormality that may be causing your sinus infections.
-The bones and cartilage between your nose are crooked or off-center with a deviated symptom, causing breathing problems.
-This leads to obstructed airflow and drainage interference.
-If you have chronic or recurring sinus infections caused by having a deviated septum, you may want to consider a surgical procedure known as septoplasty.
+A deviated septum is when the bones and cartilage that make up the bridge of your nose are crooked or off-center.
+This leads to obstructed airflow and drainage interference resulting in breathing problems.
+If you have chronic or recurring sinus infections caused by a deviated septum, you may want to consider a surgical procedure known as septoplasty to correct it.

 A septoplasty is a very low risk, outpatient procedure.
-Most people breathe normally again shortly after the procedure, though cartilage and tissues can take a year to recover entirely.
+Most people breathe normally again shortly after the procedure, though cartilage and tissues can take up to a year to recover entirely.

 A bacterial sinus infection may develop after a virus such as the flu or cold.
 While you’re sick, your sinuses become blocked and therefore are unable to drain mucus.
 Mucus trapped in a warm, moist environment lays the breeding ground for harmful bacteria to develop and multiply, ultimately leading to a bacterial infection of the sinuses.